\n\n

 – Your child has a fever alongside wetting

-A simple urine dipstick test at the GP can confirm or rule out a UTI quickly.
-If an infection is confirmed, a short course of antibiotics usually resolves it, and any wetting caused by the UTI should settle afterwards.
+A simple urine dipstick test can confirm or rule out a UTI quickly.
+If an infection is confirmed, a short course of antibiotics usually resolves it, and wetting caused by the UTI should improve.

-It is worth knowing that children who wet the bed regularly may be slightly more prone to UTIs — not because bedwetting itself causes infection, but because factors like incomplete bladder emptying, constipation (a very common contributor to both), and anatomical differences in girls can make the urinary tract more vulnerable.
+Children who wet the bed regularly may be more prone to UTIs—not because bedwetting causes infection, but because factors like incomplete bladder emptying, constipation (a common contributor), and anatomical differences in girls can increase vulnerability.

-Constipation in particular is frequently overlooked.
-A full bowel places pressure on the bladder, reducing its capacity and making both wetting and UTI recurrence more likely.
-If your child strains, has infrequent stools, or complains of stomach pain, it is worth raising with your GP alongside any wetting concerns.
+Constipation is often overlooked.
+A full bowel can press on the bladder, reducing capacity and increasing the risk of wetting and UTIs.
+If your child strains, has infrequent stools, or stomach pain, discuss this with your GP alongside wetting concerns.

-Girls are significantly more likely to develop UTIs than boys, due to the shorter urethra and its proximity to the digestive tract.
-If you have a daughter who wets and is also having recurrent UTIs, it is worth discussing this pattern with your GP or a paediatric continence nurse rather than treating each episode in isolation.
+Girls are significantly more likely to develop UTIs due to a shorter urethra and proximity to the digestive tract.
+If your daughter wets and has recurrent UTIs, it’s advisable to discuss this pattern with your GP or a paediatric continence nurse rather than treating each episode separately.

-Once a UTI has been ruled out, you are back to managing bedwetting on its own terms.
-That is a separate and well-trodden path — and there is plenty of practical support available.
+Once a UTI is ruled out, managing bedwetting involves different strategies.
+There is plenty of practical support available.

-If you are unsure whether your child’s wetting warrants further investigation or simply time, our guide on when bedwetting becomes a problem gives a clear framework.
-And if you have already been down the clinical route without resolution, this guide on next steps after treatments have not worked may be more useful.
+If you’re unsure whether your child’s wetting needs further investigation or is just a matter of time, our guide on [when bedwetting becomes a problem](https://www.sleepsecurenights.com/when-is-bedwetting-a-problem-signs-it-s-time-to-talk-to-a-doctor/) provides a clear framework.
+If previous treatments have not resolved the issue, [next steps after treatments](https://www.sleepsecurenights.com/we-have-tried-the-alarm-desmopressin-lifting-and-nothing-has-worked-next-steps/) may be helpful.

 | Feature | UTI | Bedwetting |